faizanalibugti/ng-quiz/README.md

 ### 📚 Practice Mode: Learn and Explore

 - **Un-timed Learning**: Dive into the world of trivia at your own pace, with no pressure from the clock.
-- **Customization**: Tailor your learning experience by choosing the number of questions, difficulty level, categories, and even the type of questions (text or image choice).
+- **Customization**: Tailor your learning experience by choosing the number of questions, difficulty level, categories, and even the type of questions (text or image choice - refer to API changes section below).

 ### 🚀 Trivia Challenge: Race Against Time

 - **Timed Challenge**: Challenge yourself to answer questions against the clock and discover just how quick-witted you are.
-- **Customization**: Customize your challenge by setting the number of questions, selecting the difficulty level, picking your favorite categories, and choosing between text or image-based questions.
+- **Customization**: Customize your challenge by setting the number of questions, selecting the difficulty level, picking your favorite categories, and choosing between text or image-based questions (refer to API changes section below).

 ## 💡 Technologies at Your Fingertips